rday45/flask-web-server/README.md

 ]
 ```

-if the user is not an admin, they will receive the following error message:
+If the user is not an admin, they will receive the following error message:

 ```JSON
 {